 - wolfpack is a very small business, owned by Katherine Dalton, a white woman.

-- of the three people who have been on our payroll, 2 are black women, 1 is a white woman.
+- of the four people who have been on our payroll, 2 are black women, 2 are white woman.

 how do we give back

 while buying from and hiring BIPOC is an important way for wolfpack to move the needle forward, another way is simply by giving. here are all the causes wolfpack has donated to directly & through buying from companies that give back: